Caroline Weir: Elgin Star

 Raised in Dunfermline, Weir began her footballing journey playing for local boys' team Elgin Star FC in the Fife Football Development League at Pitreavie Playing Fields between 2003 and 2005.
 She played as a midfielder in the 7-a-side games, invariably scoring two to three goals each game and regularly receiving the player of the match award.

 Hibernian

 Weir started her career in the Hibernian youth system from the age of ten.
 In 2011, she won the SWFL First Division player of the year award for her performances in Hibs' reserve side while also making her first team debut in May against Glasgow City.

 Arsenal

 Weir joined FA WSL side Arsenal in July 2013 after leaving high school.

+On 17 October 2013, Weir scored her first UEFA Women's Champions League goal against Kazakh side CSHVSM-Kairat.

 Whilst at Arsenal, Weir won the FA Women's Cup in 2014 but was unable to establish herself as a regular starter.

 Bristol Academy

 On 9 July 2015, it was announced that Weir left Arsenal for FA WSL side Bristol Academy.